 Develop your re-established practice.
-The module aims help you consider your initial studio developments you made in Studio 1: Re-establishment of Studio Practice and develop a working strategy to build on and develop these further.
+The module aims to help you consider your initial studio developments you made in Studio 1: Re-establishment of Studio Practice and develop a working strategy to build on and develop these further.
 You’ll be encouraged to pay greater attention to the exhibition element of your practice and to test finished resolutions not only of individual works in isolation but of a group of works relating positively to each other in appropriate exhibition settings.

 Aspects of Contemporary Art Practice

 Develop relevant research methods and advanced reflective research, including appropriate references to theoretical and critical resources.
-This will give you greater understanding of the historical context of your studio practice.
+This will give you a greater understanding of the historical context of your studio practice.
 You’ll analyse your previous studio work and build on agreed experimentation/exploration in order to develop your technical, contextual and conceptual understanding of your studio practice.

 Studio Three: Advanced Studio Practice